 Clearly, it’s simply not a great time to invest in Air Canada.
 If you have the patience, wait it out.
 But with another stock market crash coming in, and more down the line, Air Canada stock isn’t a great option right now.
 Instead, look at a company that could be a defensive play during these crashes, and hold onto those until there are signs of recovery.
 Then maybe given Air Canada another look.

-The post Stock Market Crash Part 2: What to Sell and What to Buy appeared first on The Motley Fool Canada.
+The post Stock Market Crash Part 2: 1 Stock to Buy and 1 to Sell appeared first on The Motley Fool Canada.

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
-Fool contributor Amy Legate-Wolfe owns shares of ROYAL BANK OF CANADA and Shopify.
+Fool contributor Amy Legate-Wolfe owns shares of AIR CANADA.
 David Gardner owns shares of Amazon.
-The Motley Fool owns shares of and recommends Amazon, CARGOJET INC., Shopify, and Shopify.
-The Motley Fool recommends FORTIS INC and recommends the following options: short January 2022 $1940 calls on Amazon and long January 2022 $1920 calls on Amazon.
+The Motley Fool owns shares of and recommends Amazon and recommends the following options: short January 2022 $1940 calls on Amazon and long January 2022 $1920 calls on Amazon.